Structural Group Theory

 In the Diffie-Hellman key exchange, two parties agree on a shared secret by exchanging values in a cyclic group \(G = \langle g \rangle\) of order \(n\).
 The security relies on the discrete logarithm problem (DLP): given \(g\) and \(h = g^x\), find the exponent \(x\).

 Lagrange's Theorem reveals a critical vulnerability when \(n\) is composite.
 The Pohlig-Hellman algorithm exploits the subgroup structure guaranteed by Lagrange's Theorem to reduce the DLP in \(G\) to smaller DLPs in subgroups of prime-power order.
+A detailed treatment appears in the Handbook of Applied Cryptography by Menezes, van Oorschot, and Vanstone (ยง3.6).

 The Key Insight:

 Suppose \(n = p_1^{e_1} p_2^{e_2} \cdots p_k^{e_k}\).
-For each prime power \(p_i^{e_i}\) dividing \(n\), consider the element \[ g_i = g^{n / p_i^{e_i}}. \] By Lagrange's Theorem, \(g_i\) has order exactly \(p_i^{e_i}\) since \[ (g_i)^{p_i^{e_i}} = g^n = e \quad \text{and} \quad (g_i)^{p_i^{e_i - 1}} = g^{n/p_i} \neq e. \] Similarly, define \(h_i = h^{n / p_i^{e_i}}\).
+For each prime power \(p_i^{e_i}\) dividing \(n\), consider the element \[ g_i = g^{n / p_i^{e_i}}. \] Direct computation shows \(g_i\) has order exactly \(p_i^{e_i}\), since \[ (g_i)^{p_i^{e_i}} = g^n = e \quad \text{and} \quad (g_i)^{p_i^{e_i - 1}} = g^{n/p_i} \neq e. \] Similarly, define \(h_i = h^{n / p_i^{e_i}}\).
 Then \[ h_i = (g^x)^{n / p_i^{e_i}} = (g_i)^x, \] so solving \(h_i = (g_i)^{x_i}\) for \(x_i\) is a DLP in a subgroup of order \(p_i^{e_i}\), which yields \(x_i \equiv x \bmod{p_i^{e_i}}\).

 Reconstructing the Solution: